art345/MeToo/index.md

 <li> <b>17 December 2017</b> : <i>Meryl Streep silence is pointed out</i>.
 "Actresses, like Meryl Streep, who happily worked for The Pig Monster, are wearing black @goldenglobes in a silent protest.
 YOUR SILENCE is THE problem.
 You’ll accept a fake award breathlessly & affect no real change.
 I despise your hypocrisy.", Rose McGowan said. </li>

 <li> <b>8 January 2018</b> : <i>Golden Globe's</i>.
 "For too long women have not been heard or believed if they dare speak the truth to the power of those men.
 But their time is up.
-Their time is up.”, said Oprah Winfrey duting her speech at the Golden Globe's. </li>
+Their time is up.", said Oprah Winfrey duting her speech at the Golden Globe's. </li>

 <li> <b>21 January 2018</b> : <i>Women's march</i> (USA).
 This march is aimed towards is to gather the political power of diverse women and their communities to create a change in the society.
 They strive to break down the system of oppression with the means of nonviolent action lead by morality and reverence.
 The #MeToo movement had become "a galvanizing force at many of the rallies".